Our future is electric

-The range of BEVs varies from 100km to 500km, depending on the size of the battery.
+The range of most BEVs varies from 100km to 500km, depending on the size of the battery.

 How many chargers are in Tasmania?

-While it is expected that 90% of charging will be done at home, it is still important to have a public network.
+While it is expected that 90% of charging will be done at home, it's still important to have a widespread charging network.